04 Oct Level UP: 4 Essential Tips on How To Prepare for Your Dream Career

-“If you haven’t kept a good social presence until now, it’s a bit late because recruiters go way back to look.
-Most recruiters just want to see if you are positive or negative in the social space.
+“If you haven’t kept a good social presence until now, it’s late because recruiters go way back to look.
+Most recruiters want to see if you are positive or negative in the social space.
 So be on social media to make an impact.
 You can’t be nasty on social media and tell interviewers you are sweet — they’ll see you as a reputational time bomb,” Marricke explains.

 Here’s a simple outline on how to create a personal brand on social media:

-- Create a decent and consistent profile across various platforms — Guy Kawasaki, the chief evangelist of Canva says the rule of thumb is to always have a professional business attire photo of just your face for profile pictures.
+- Create a decent and consistent profile across various platforms — Guy Kawasaki, the chief evangelist of Canva, says the rule of thumb is always to have a professional business attire photo of just your face for profile pictures.

 Deal breakers in a prospective employee.

 You deserve a career you love.
 But if you don’t plan for it and apply yourself to make it happen, your dream career will only be a dream.
-So, figure out what you truly want, utilize every opportunity you have to move closer to actualizing it, create a resume that sets you apart from the competition, and leverage social media to build your brand.
+So, figure out what you want, use every opportunity you have to move closer to actualizing it, create a resume that sets you apart from the competition, and leverage social media to build your brand.

 Finally, “it’s not what you do but the impact you make on a day-to-day basis.
 Make each day count,” Lexy buttressed.